jeffpar/pcjs.v1/README.md

 * [C1Pjs](/docs/c1pjs/), an emulation of the 6502-based [Ohio Scientific Challenger 1P](/devices/c1p/)
 * [PDPjs](/modules/pdp11/), a PDP-11 machine emulator currently in development (e.g., [PDP-11/20 and PDP-11/70](/devices/pdp11/machine/))

-All PCjs computer simulations are written entirely in [JavaScript](/modules/).
+All PCjs machine simulations are written entirely in [JavaScript](/modules/).
 No Flash, Java or other plugins are required.
 Supported browsers include modern versions of Chrome, Safari, Firefox, Internet Explorer (v9.0 and up), Edge, and assorted mobile browsers.